binkley/homebrewery-files/witch.md

   A single word; absolute obedience &mdash; for a moment.

 - **Detect Poison and Disease** <br>
-  _"Don’t drink that."_ Essential village wisdom.
+  _&ldquo;Don&rsquo;t drink that.&rdquo;_ Essential village wisdom.

 - **Disguise Self** <br>
   A dab of glamour for clandestine errands.

 - **Fog Cloud** <br>
-  Smoke, steam, or morning mist &mdash; whatever hides the Witch’s work.
+  Smoke, steam, or morning mist &mdash; whatever hides the Witch&rsquo;s work.

 - **Silent Image** <br>
   For illusions too delicate for _Minor Illusion_.